jedhsu/fractal/README.md

 Grammatical tense is used to indicate a particular semantics of structs.

 - `Operation` represents a concept.
 These objects contain parameters (immutables).
-- `Operating` represents an event loop, and contains streaming data holding mutable state.
+- `Operating` contains streaming data holding mutable state.
 - `Operated` is a result, mostly used for reporting.

 For example, the `Evolving` type